-Branding is important for businesses in order to stand out and have a unique image which customers can relate to and develop a familiarity with.
-Aside from certain rules which always apply to corporate branding, your marketing team is free to experiment with the company’s image until they arrive upon the ideal slogan, boilerplate text, logo and other key marketing copy.
+Branding is important for businesses in order to stand out and have a unique image that customers can relate to and develop a familiarity with.
+Aside from certain rules that always apply to corporate branding, your marketing team is free to experiment with the company’s image until they arrive at the ideal slogan, boilerplate text, logo, and other key marketing copy.
 While branding a newly-founded company, you must keep in mind what kind of image your organization wants to portray to your target consumers and whether it synchronizes with the type of products/services you currently offer.

 The Geeks Vs. The Cool Kids